mvysny/mvysny.github.io/_posts/2024-9-26-running-vaadin-app-in-minikube.md

 ## Install minikube and docker

 First, follow the steps outlined on the [MiniKube docs page](https://minikube.sigs.k8s.io/docs/start), to have MiniKube up-and-running quickly.
+I'm running Ubuntu 24.04 arm64, so I downloaded the appropriate deb package and installed it as suggested in the minikube start page.

-Start the dashboard, to see that minikube is running.
+Start the MiniKube dashboard, to see that minikube is running: `minikube dashboard`.

-We'll need to install the following addons:
+We'll need to install the following addons to minikube:

 * `ingress`, to correctly reroute http traffic to the app pods
 * `registry` to be able to have locally built docker images accessible from within the minikube.

+That can be done easily:
 ```bash
 $ minikube addons enable ingress registry
 ```